serverless/serverless/docs/deprecations.md

 deprecationNotificationMode: error
 ```

-The `error` mode turns all deprecations into strict errors.
+The `error` mode turns all deprecations into strict errors, the `warn` mode displays deprecations as they're discovered.

-The `warn` mode displays deprecations as they're discovered (this mode is automatically enabled in case of fallback to a locally installed Serverless Framework installation).

 Note: